moiz-mansoori/Brain-Tumor-Detection/README.md

 ```

 ### 🧠 Explainability (Grad-CAM)

-This project features a custom **Grad-CAM** implementation in `src/utils/explainability.py`.
-It visualizes the model's focus regions by generating heatmaps, helping to validate the "why" behind each prediction—a critical step in medical AI trust.
+This project features a robust **Grad-CAM** (Gradient-weighted Class Activation Mapping) implementation in `src/utils/explainability.py`:

+- ✅ **Heatmap Generation**: Visualizes which regions the CNN focuses on for predictions
+- ✅ **Overlay Visualization**: Blends heatmap with original MRI for intuitive interpretation
+- ✅ **Multi-class Support**: Works with all 4 tumor classes
+- ✅ **Medical AI Trust**: Helps validate model decisions align with actual tumor locations

+> Enable Grad-CAM in the Streamlit app via the sidebar checkbox to see model explainability in action.

 ---